JustinTArthur/vsfieldkit/docs/usage.rst

     :param VideoNode clip: Video with progressive frames encoded as interlaced with vertical subsampling.

-    :param typing.Callable kernel:
+    :param typing.Callable subsampling_kernel:
-        Resizing/resampling function from vapoursynth.core.resize to use to stretch the fields to the target frame height.
-Defaults to :py:func:`resize.Spline36`.
+        Resampling/resizing function to use to restore deinterlaced chroma to = the original chroma height.
+Defaults to
+        :py:func:`vsfieldkit.kernels.resample_chroma_with_spline36`.

+    :param typing.Callable upsampling_kernel:
+        Resampling/resizing function to use for upsampling sub-sampled chroma.
+Must be interlacing-aware like most of VapourSynth's built in :doc:`functions/video/resize` functions.
+Defaults to
+        :py:func:`vsfieldkit.kernels.resample_chroma_with_spline36`.

+        If the nnedi3 VapourSynth plugin is present, :py:func:`vsfieldkit.kernels.prepare_nnedi3_chroma_upsampler`
+        can be used to create a suitable upsampling kernel employing the nnedi3 model.

     :param str dither_type:
         If video is processed at a higher bit depth internally before being